Back in May 2019, Google announced their new end-to-end AI translation tech called Translatotron.

 AI Translation on Lost Languages

 Recently, AI researchers tried to translate a language from 3500 years ago.
 The hypothesis was if AI could translate modern languages, it could translate previous languages used by ancient civilizations.
-The tests concluded that the AI performed better when fewer data was placed on the progenitor compared to the initial thought the AI translation was at its maximum potential by having more data.
+The tests concluded that the AI performed better when less data was placed on the progenitor compared to the initial thought the AI translation was at its maximum potential by having more data.
 They called this technique the ‘minimum-cost flow’.

 While this applies to AI speech translations, it speaks volumes about the idea that AI can replicate humans by having more data on its progenitor, something humans are biologically capable of doing.
 This could mean that AI translation works best when used for a specific purpose, rather than hoping one tool could fix everything.